All you need for your European road tripApply for IDP

 - Take the A7/E29/E421 exit towards Ettelbruck/Echternach.

-- Take exit to Ettelbruck.
+- Then take the exit to Ettelbruck.

 - At the roundabout, take 3rd exit to N15.